XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/offline-account-setup.md

 <!-- MULTICODE_BLOCK_END -->

 To ensure _all_ transactions have a final outcome within a limited amount of time, provide a [`LastLedgerSequence`](reliable-transaction-submission.html#lastledgersequence) field.
 This value should be based on the current ledger index (which you must look up from an online machine) and the amount of time you want the transaction to remain valid.
 Be sure to set a large enough `LastLedgerSequence` value to allow for time spent switching from the online machine to the offline machine and back.
-For example, a value 256 higher than the current ledger index means that the transaction will be viable for about 15 minutes.
+For example, a value 256 higher than the current ledger index means that the transaction is valid for about 15 minutes.
 For more information, see [Finality of Results](finality-of-results.html) and [Reliable Transaction Submission](reliable-transaction-submission.html).

 ### {{n.next()}}.
 Copy transactions to online machine.